 There is a Campsite Next Door.

-At $22 for an adult $9.00 per child(5-15) and $3 under 5s, it’s not too bad.
+- At $22 for an adult $9.00 per child(5-15) and $3 under 5s, it’s not too bad.
 In fact, it’s very reasonable compared to some of the more prominent swankier hot pools in Rotorua.
-But, Sonny being 16, we didn’t get much change out of $80.
-I’d rather spend that money on some lovely food and a nice bottle of wine.
+But, for three adults and one child, we didn’t get much change out of $80.

 It Feels Like a Swimming Pool.